Windows Subsystem for Linux 2: The Complete Guide for Windows 10 & 11

 index.html is returned by default).

 Be aware that ports available in one OS may be unavailable in the other.
-Port 80 is often reserved by the Windows 10 Skype App and it cannot be changed (although the classic Desktop edition does permit it).
+Port numbers less than 1,000 are only available to Linux super users.
+Port 80 is often reserved by the Windows Store Skype App and it can’t be changed (although the classic Desktop edition does permit it).

 SSL certificates that are either self-signed or locally trusted using tools such as mkcert can be used interchangeably in both Windows and Linux environments.